jinyuan-jia/Certify_Topk/README.md

 You can directly run "python3 run.py"

-We also run the code and "result.txt" in the result file we obtained.
+We also ran the code and "result.txt" is the result file we obtained.

 # Citation